 There’s a Secret to Arranging Personal Introductions

 Planning for these introductions to take place in a relaxed atmosphere, or while engaged in an enjoyable activity, is the secret to avoiding awkwardness.
-If you’re unable to meet in a way that complies with current social distancing guidelines, consider hosting a virtual trivia night or wine tasting.
+If you’re unable to meet in person initially, consider hosting a virtual trivia night or wine tasting.

 When you meet new prospects, it’s not a time to sell your services.
 Your only goal is to connect with them on a personal level, develop a rapport, and build trust.
 It’s far easier to do that when everyone’s at ease.